TableMind: An Autonomous Programmatic Agent for Tool-Augmented Table Reasoning

 \subsection{Design Principles}

-Large language models demonstrate strong capabilities in understanding natural language, making them valuable tools for the complex task of table reasoning.
+LLMs demonstrate strong capabilities in understanding natural language, making them valuable tools for the complex task of table reasoning~\cite{zhang2020summarizing, zhang2025star}.
 This task requires interpreting structured data, executing precise computations, and synthesizing intermediate results, often necessitating interaction with external tools to ensure accuracy.
 However, current research presents a distinct dilemma, forcing a choice between two insufficient paradigms.
-On one hand, many existing approaches omit tool usage entirely, treating reasoning as a single-pass generation process.
 These methods lack mechanisms for external verification or self-correction, often failing on tasks that require complex computation.
-On the other hand, the few methods that do incorporate tool interaction are heavily reliant on massive, proprietary models.
+On the other hand, the few methods that do incorporate tool interaction~\cite{masterman2024landscape} are heavily reliant on massive, proprietary models.
 Their tool invocation patterns are often rigid and pre-defined, lacking the capacity for dynamic reflection, and their dependence on large-scale models creates significant barriers to computational cost and adaptability.
 This landscape reveals a critical and unfilled research gap: the absence of systems that combine autonomous tool invocation and reflection with lightweight, accessible models.